Jefferson, South Dakota

 Jefferson is a city in Union County, South Dakota, United States.
 The population was 475 at the 2020 census.
 It is part of the Sioux City, IA-NE-SD Metropolitan Statistical Area.
 Jefferson was founded in 1859.
-Every year the citizens of Jefferson and surrounding area celebrate the founding of Jefferson during the "Days of '59", a festival that includes softball, basketball, horseshoes, car show, fireworks and parade.
+Every year the citizens of Jefferson and surrounding area celebrate the founding of Jefferson during "Jefferson Days", a festival that includes a movie in the park, a car show, fireworks and parade.

 The city has the name of President Thomas Jefferson.

 History

 Jefferson was primarily settled by French-Canadians.
 By 1867 the town consisted of 25 or so French-Canadian families.
 During the winter of 1880–1, the town was ravaged by a smallpox epidemic, reported to have arrived in the area via Russian Mennonite emigrants en route to Yankton, in the Dakota Territory.
 The town was quarantined for several weeks, without railroad service or mail delivery.
 At least 150 cases of "black small pox" were reported by February 1881, resulting in more than 82 deaths.